Active Sampling for MRI-based Sequential Decision Making: Experimental Results and Analysis

 We find that the performance curve plateaus during the sampling process, indicating that the policies might have collected the majority of diagnostically significant $k$-space lines that contribute to diagnostic performance enhancement.

-For disease detection, as shown in Figure~\ref{fig: kspace_saving} (a) and (d), compared to \textit{Policy Recon} which optimizes sampling trajectories for reconstruction, our method plateaus earlier at step $16$ for ACL Sprain, whereas \textit{Policy Recon} plateaus much later (at step $60$ for ACL Sprain leading to considerate $k$-space savings.
+For disease detection, as shown in Figure~\ref{fig: kspace_saving} (a) and (d), compared to \textit{Policy Recon} which optimizes sampling trajectories for reconstruction, our method plateaus earlier at step $16$ for ACL Sprain, whereas \textit{Policy Recon} plateaus much later (at step $60$ for ACL Sprain leading to considerable $k$-space savings.
 The advantage of a diagnosis-oriented policy is further highlighted in severity quantification (Figure~\ref{fig: kspace_saving} (b)), where our method successfully identifies $k$-space lines that can significantly improve inference.
 In contrast, although it can achieve continuous improvements in reconstruction performance, \textit{Policy Recon} struggles to effectively locate diagnostically relevant $k$-space lines and produce comparable outcomes in both severity and sequential diagnosis classification.
-Consequently, when evaluating sequential diagnosis in ACL Sprain (Figure~\ref{fig: kspace_saving} (c)), our method reaches a plateau at step $13$ with a high balanced accuracy of $0.886$, while \textit{Policy Recon} arrives at step $72$ with a balanced accuracy of $0.727$.
+Consequently, when evaluating sequential diagnosis in ACL Sprain (Figure~\ref{fig: kspace_saving} (c)), our method reaches a plateau at step $13$ with a high AUC of $0.886$, while \textit{Policy Recon} arrives at step $72$ with the AUC of $0.727$.
 Similar observations hold for Cartilage Thickness Loss (Figure~\ref{fig: kspace_saving} (d) to (f)).

-In Figure~\ref{fig: kspace_saving}, compared to the policies of \textit{Policy Classifier} that optimize sampling trajectories independently for separate tasks (disease detection or severity quantification), our method provides competitive results and achieves considerate acquisition savings.
-For ACL Sprain, our policy quickly matches the performance of \textit{Policy Classifier}s, and exceeds them afterward.
+In Figure~\ref{fig: kspace_saving}, compared to the policies of \textit{Policy Classifier} that optimize sampling trajectories independently for separate tasks (disease detection or severity quantification), our method provides competitive results and achieves considerable acquisition savings.
+For ACL Sprain, our policy quickly approaches the performance of \textit{Policy Classifier}s, and exceeds them afterward.
 Similarly, as shown in plots (d) and (e), \textit{Weighted Policy} samples $6$ lines in disease detection and $40$ lines in severity quantification for Cartilage Thickness Loss to achieve the performance of the corresponding \textit{Policy Classifier}.
 Notably, our policy achieves this sequentially whereas the other policies require different sessions for two tasks.
 Hence, our method can significantly reduce the quantity of necessary $k$-space lines and thereby shorten the acquisition time.